-Kat Hamill (née Fingland) is a Lecturer in Animal Science for the School of Animal, Rural and Environmental Sciences.
-In her role, Kat assists with teaching various animal and research modules, as well as fieldtrips and laboratory practicals.
+Kat Hamill (née Fingland) is a Senior Lecturer in Zoology for the School of Animal, Rural and Environmental Sciences.
 Alongside this, Kat is working towards completing a part-time PhD researching urban ecology of red squirrels.

 Prior to joining NTU, Kat worked as a Project Officer for the Scottish Wildlife Trust, on their Saving Scotland's Red Squirrels project.
 Kat also worked as a Field Research Assistant for the James Hutton Institute, assessing mountain hare abundance in the Cairngorms.
 Kat has a BSc (Hons) in Zoology from the University of Southampton and a MSc in Wildlife Management & Conservation from the University of Reading.